BOMBSHELL! The days where you can earn a full-time living from music alone, are LONG GONE.

 If you want to learn how to have the freedom and finances to work on your music career, you need to listen to this episode.

 👉 Join the waitlist for the Being in a Band Membership!

 Now, more than ever I am so happy to have my business.

 Today I was made redundant from my day job but you know what, thank FUCK I have my band consulting business.
-I have clients who I work with closely to ensure their marketing, branding and release strategy is on point so they can continue to move forward, especially now.

 Why am I telling you this?

 Well, because I believe every single musician should have multiple sources of income both within their bands and outside their bands.

 I’m all about trying to give people hope.
 But I’m about the throw a harsh truth on ya’ll which I don’t think I’ve shared before.